haotianw177/llm_notes_fa25-ND/haha.md

 GPT-1 pre-trained on Next word prediction

-BART, T5, GPT could be used for this task setup of
+BART, T5, GPT could be used for this task setup of:
-    Input: STEM lecture recording
+* Input: STEM lecture recording
-    Output: A multiple-choice quiz question
+* Output: A multiple-choice quiz question